 Hawaii's shelter system provides safety, short-term stabilization and is a stepping stone toward permanent housing.
 As homelessness and the needs of our community continues to evolve, we must adapt our shelter system to meet the needs of different homeless sub-populations each requiring specialized facilities and social service programs.
-Over the past 9-years, we have provided safety and short-term stabilization for 12,463 individuals on Oahu.
+Over the past 11 years, we have provided safety and short-term stabilization for 17,415 individuals on Oahu.

 Meals are a critical entry point for clients to experience IHS, develop relationships with staff and consider services and housing.
 IHS staff provides three meals per day, seven days per week to anyone in need.
-Over the past 9-years, we have served 2,319,703 meals to those who were hungry.
+Over the past 11 years, we have served 2,906,449 meals to those who were hungry.
 With a growing demand for homeless services, demand for meals continues to increase each year.

 We believe that every person thrives when they accept self-responsibility and work toward long-term sustainability.
 IHS' Hele-to-Work program offers comprehensive employment services that include job search and placement, resume building workshops, budgeting courses, access to ESL programs, dressing for success, and job skills development through our Urban Agriculture Rooftop Education and Training Center.
-With the program beginning in 2010, IHS has served a total 4,158 individuals these past 7-years.
+With the program beginning in 2010, IHS has served a total 6,317 individuals these past 9 years.

-IHS received exceptional ratings by core philanthropic evaluators that assessed fiscal responsibility, financial health, accountability, and transparency.
+IHS received exceptional ratings by core philanthropic evaluators including Charity Navigator, Guide Star and Aloha United Way that assessed fiscal responsibility, financial health, accountability, and transparency.
 We strive to deliver impactful, quality-based services while being cost efficient and trustworthy with the monies our community provides us.
 This ensures that IHS is able to sustain its mission long-term.